ypid/dotfiles/shortcuts.md

 ### No goes

-* Never map Alt+Letter where Letter is a Character which is located on the left of a qwertz keyboard.
+* Never map Alt+Letter where letter is a character which is located on the left of a QWERTZ keyboard.

+## Shortcut key order

+To search for shortcuts, it is important to maintain a unique naming pattern.
+The following is which I use in this document.
+It is pretty much based on the order of [Double Commander]:

+* Ctrl
+* Shift
+* Super
+* Alt
+* `Non modifier keys` (letter, written in upper case for readability)

 ## Free shortcuts
 List of free shortcuts (they may have a default mapping but there are better shortcuts for those actions so that the shortcuts are available to be mapped to a different action).